HoiJean/djangoforbeginners-book/manuscript/ch2.md

 In Django, _Views_ determine **what** content is displayed on a given page while _URLConfs_ determine **where** that content is going.

-When a user requests a specific page, for example `/` which represents the home page, the URLConf uses a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) to map that request to the appropriate view function which then returns the correct data.
+When a user requests a specific page, like the homepage, the URLConf uses a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) to map that request to the appropriate view function which then returns the correct data.

-In other words, our _view_ will output the text "Hello, World" while our _url_ will ensure that when the user visits `/` they are redirected to the correct view.
+In other words, our _view_ will output the text "Hello, World" while our _url_ will ensure that when the user visits the homepage they are redirected to the correct view.

 Let's start by updating the `views.py` file in our `pages` app to look as follows: